 In fact, many bus stations throughout the world are located within walking distance of a city’s main attractions.

-Nonetheless, if you’re intentionally booking a longer layover to explore a new place, check to make sure the bus station is in a central location.
+Nonetheless, if you’re intentionally booking a longer layover to explore a new place, check to ensure the bus station is in a central location.

 11. Larger Seats & More Legroom

-According to TIME, airlines are removing restrooms and kitchenettes to make room for more seats in airplanes.
-In fact, Cathay Pacific Airways, which has a reputation for comfortable flying, started adding an extra row of seats to their planes in 2017, which took away about 1-inch of legroom per economy passenger.
+According to TIME, airlines are removing restrooms and kitchenettes to make room for more airplane seats.
+And then there’s Cathay Pacific Airways, which has a reputation for comfortable flying but started adding an extra row of seats to their planes in 2017, taking away about one inch of legroom per economy passenger.

-Now, I’m not about to claim that I’ve never had my knees painfully pressed into the back seat of a bus-going companion in front of me.
+Now, I’m not about to claim that I’ve never had my knees painfully pressed into the bus seat in front of me.

 The best part?
 “More expensive” is typically just a small increase from regular seats, unlike many airlines and trains.